Cactusolo/CactusOasis/content/publication/miao2010revision/index.md

 +++
-title = "A revision of Elaeagnus L. (Elaeagnaceae) in mainland China" date = 2010-05-01T00:00:00 draft = false
+title = "JSE: A revision of Elaeagnus L. (Elaeagnaceae) in mainland China" date = 2010-05-01T00:00:00 draft = false